Thank You for the Music

 "Thank You for the Music" also formed part of ABBA: The Movie which featured studio recordings of selected songs from the then newly released album ABBA: The Album.
 The song is included in the final scenes as the hapless journalist finally gets to broadcast his ABBA radio special, including an interview, on Australian radio.
 The song is accompanied by footage of a studio recording session, a live stage performance and a mimed studio performance by the four members of the group.
 The song also plays over the closing titles as the camera pans out from the band performing in a hut on an island in the Stockholm archipelago to views of the archipelago itself.

-The song was re-released in November 1983, to promote the Epic Records compilation album of the same name.

 History

 The recording of "Thank You for the Music" started in Marcus Music Studio in Stockholm, on 2 June 1977.
 The group had also performed the tune at their concert tour through Europe and Australia during the spring of 1977, as part of a mini-musical "The Girl with the Golden Hair" where the song was used as an ending encore.
 The lyrics used in this live version were slightly different from the studio version recorded later.
 Before the tour, in December 1976, Andersson and Ulvaeus also performed a segment of the melody on piano and acoustic guitar on the Swedish evening news programme "Rapport".

 The first recording of the tune had a jazzy cabaret feel with Agnetha Fältskog on a solo song, inspired by artists in the style of Doris Day and similar.
 The group later made another arrangement of the same melody, which became the more widely known version.
 The first version was released in its entirety on the 1994 CD box "Thank You for the Music".
 The later version was recorded on 21 July 1977 in Glen Studio (a family studio that used to be located in the Glenmark family home but now relocated to a small former grocery shop close to their home).

-The song was included on "The Album" and was used as a final melody in the film "ABBA - The Movie", which had its premiere at Christmas of 1977.
+The song was included on "The Album" and was used as a final melody in the film "ABBA – The Movie", which had its premiere at Christmas of 1977.
 The single "Eagle" of May 1978 also had this song as its B-side.
 It was later included in "Greatest Hits Vol. 2" released in the fall of 1979 when ABBA started touring North America and Europe.
 A promotion video was recorded in February 1978, directed by Lasse Hallström, where ABBA sings "Thank You for the Music" in front of kids singing along.

-"Thank You for the Music" was later included on "ABBA Gold - Greatest Hits" of 1992.
+"Thank You for the Music" was later included on "ABBA Gold – Greatest Hits" of 1992.
 In 1999, it was used for the musical "Mamma Mia!", and in 2008 for the film with the same title.
 When the musical was translated into Swedish by Niklas Strömstedt, it got the title "Tack för alla sånger" ("Thanks for all the songs").